Go to the previous, next section.

 This function attempts to change the video mode used by the virtual display video to the standard BIOS video mode number mode.

-If it succeeds it returns TRUE, else FALSE is returned.
+If it succeeds it returns TRUE

 The keyboard device driver handles all low-level interfacing with the keyboard and its controller, it supports multiple logical keyboards, allowing the system to control where the keys typed at the keyboard are actually sent.